bitcoinscalinglabs/bitcoin-ipc/docs/specs/transactions.md

 ## Checkpoint
 We model this as a functionality *checkpoint(checkpointHash)* It is implemented as a single bitcoin transaction with the following inputs and outputs:
 - *in*: UTXO(s) spendable by the *subnetPK* that is submitting the checkpoint
 - *output*: a UTXO with 0 value, containing the OP_RETURN opcode *ipcCheckpointKeyword* *checkpointHash*

-The relayer is responsible for periodically submitting checkpoints on behalf of the subnet. the Relayer obtains a commitment (implemented as a hash) of the state from the subnet (specifically for Stage 1 from the simulator), it creates a bitcoin transaction that includes the IPC checkpoint command keyword and the commitment, and asks the validators to sign it.
+The relayer is responsible for periodically (every `checkpoint_interval`) submitting checkpoints on behalf of the subnet.
+The Relayer obtains a commitment (implemented as a hash) of the state from the subnet (specifically for Stage 1 from the simulator), it creates a bitcoin transaction that includes the IPC checkpoint command keyword *ipcCheckpointKeyword* and the commitment *checkpointHash*, and asks the validators to sign it.
 Upon constructing a valid signature, the relayer submits the transaction to the network.
+The fees for this transaction are taken from UTXO *in*, that is, the subnet pays for the checkpoint fees.

 It is the responsibility of the btc_monitor to also detect checkpoint transactions.
 Upon examining the OP_RETURN outputs and detecting the IPC checkpoint keyword, the btc_monitor looks for the subnet whose *subnetPK* verifies